mysociety/popit/docs/contributing.md

 Please note that no contribution is too small :) If you do **not** want to be added to the thanks page please let us know.

+## Suitable issues to work on

+If you want to help out but don't have much time then there are several issues in the bug tracker that have been marked as "[Suitable for Volunteers](https://github.com/mysociety/popit/issues?labels=Suitable+for+Volunteers&state=open)".
+They'll also be marked as "code" or "design".

+These are issues that are smaller in scope and usually don't require knowledge of how the whole code base holds together.
+The comments in the issues are also more in depth.
+They are not trivial issues, or things we've decided not to do ourselves.
+If volunteers don't do them we will, it's just that they are more approachable.

+If you do decide to tackle one of these issues please leave a comment on it so that others know it has been claimed :)

 ## Branches

 We use a modified form of this [Git branch strategy](http://nvie.com/posts/a-successful-git-branching-model/).
 The `master` branch is used for development and the `production` branch is deployed to our servers.
 So before a deploy we merge `master` into `production`.